marexin/LambdaTest/README.md

 # Lambda S3 Bucket Upload Test

-This repo contains terraform code to deploy simple lambda function and associated resources.
+This repo contains terraform code for deploying simple lambda function and associated resources.

 ## Infrastructure
 The Terraform code is located in 'infra' directory and it contains comments for each resource to shortly describe why the resource is created.